garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

 ```
 sudo iscsiadm -m node --login
 ```
-This shoudl be done even if you aren't using authentication
+This should be done even if you aren't using authentication

 Confirm the established session with the Target
 ```